How to Prevent Mold in Humidifiers

 Humidifiers can do wonders to keep a space feeling comfortable and fresh.
 Too often, though, we forget how important it is to clean these powerful machines.
 Finding mold in a humidifier can be disturbing.
 After all, we constantly breathe in the output of humidifiers.
-Thankfully, this routine chore is relatively easy to take care of.
+Thankfully, this routine chore of cleaning a humidifier is relatively easy to take care of on your own.
 Keep reading for guidance on keeping your home’s humidifier clean and mold-free.

 Home humidifiers are devices that put moisture into the air.
 When functioning properly, they provide serious relief from dry, itchy skin.
 Humidifiers also make the air feel warmer and easier to breathe.
 They’re popular with those who suffer from asthma and allergies.
 When there’s mold in the humidifier, though, these devices can do more harm than good.

 Regular cleanings are a great place to start if you’re eager to learn how to prevent mold in the humidifier.
 Most manufacturers advise thorough cleanings each week or at least once a month.
 Thankfully, cleaning your humidifier is a quick and easy process.
 Start by emptying the unit of any water.
 Rinse it with hot water and white vinegar before scrubbing the inside of the unit with a soft-bristled brush.
 This can remove any scales or mold build-up.
 Rinse the unit with hot water and allow it to air dry before you reassemble it.